thesnups/ts-annotations/README.md

      }
   ```

-  In our application we want to use a more streamlined object, get some type hinting and make sure our view does not explicitly depend on the shape of the source object we received from some outside source (because we know how to code for boundaries).
+  In our application we want to use a more streamlined object, get some type hinting and make sure our view does not explicitly depend on the shape of the source object we received from some outside database or API (because we know how to code for boundaries).

-  So maybe we have a class:
+  So we draft up a class to model this data for our application:

   ```TypeScript
   class User {